mooneecrystal/Ecommerce_Pipeline/SETUP.md

 ```

 ## Running Airflow in Docker
+4 steps below are to setup docker-compose.yml file.
+(I'm arealdy setup the correct docker-compose.yml file so you don't have to do it)
 - Docs: https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html
 - Download docker-compose.yaml template: **curl.exe -LfO 'https://airflow.apache.org/docs/apache-airflow/3.1.6/docker-compose.yaml'**
 - Update the .yaml file same as one in the project, and add Dockerfile also.

-Add airflow-webserver to docker .yaml
+- Add airflow-webserver to docker .yaml
 ```
 airflow-webserver:
     <<: *airflow-common